175-151-Great Vocals

 Writer/Composer: Melissa Etheridge (1993)

-As one of the strongest influences in female Hard Rock / Pop Rock and Folk Rock in the 1990s, she’s still going strong.
+As one of the strongest influences in female Hard Rock / Pop Rock and Folk Rock in the 1990s, she’s still going strong into the 2020s.
 This singer / songwriter is known for her raw, raspy, coarse but sensational voice, and her live performances rank her as one of the most dynamic Rock musicians of the last generation.
 She can purr, she can growl, and she sing with power as she does with this song about forbidden love—or is it about unsettling relationships?
 This song is considered anthemic for its independence, its attitude, and its angst.
+She captures pure, raw, unadulterated Blues in this song, as she seems to lose her self-respect.
+“Keeping my eyes open, I cannot afford to sleep / Giving away promises I know that I can’t keep.”
 She really delivers…Simply Electrifying!

 154. ROCK-A-BYE YOUR BABY WITH A DIXIE MELODY “Sinbad” (1918)